walchko/github-blog/source/blog/3d-printing/prusa-mk3s.md

 date: 18 Aug 2019
 ---

 I just got my printer and it works great!
+(Even 6 months later)

 - building and calibration: 1.5 days
     - but I could do it faster next time, this was the first building the kit